-The Nystagmus Network has been involved in nystagmus research for many years and continues to do so.
-Through our collaboration with the leading UK research and clinical teams we are able to lead the way in potential treatments for the condition whilst also exploring what actually causes nystagmus.
+The Nystagmus Network has supported nystagmus research for many years and continues to do so.
+Through our collaboration with the leading UK research and clinical teams we are able to lead the way in finding potential treatments for the condition whilst also exploring the causes of nystagmus.

 The Nystagmus Network’s research involvement

 The charity has three main research priorities which are all encompassed under our ‘quality of life’ research strategy.
 These are:

 - TREATMENT: research into current therapies, including drugs and surgeries and the development of new treatments and procedures for all types of nystagmus.
 This includes research into conventional and alternative therapies.

-In addition to and alongside the above areas, research into the daily impact of nystagmus will examine why current methods (such as visual acuity tests) fail to capture the impact of nystagmus on vision and everyday life.
-We want to see better methods for assessing the vision of people with nystagmus.
+In addition to and alongside the above areas, research into the daily impact of nystagmus will examine why current sight examination methods (such as visual acuity tests) fail to capture the impact of nystagmus on vision and everyday life.
+We want to see better methods introduced to assess the vision of people with nystagmus.
 Similarly, we are working to ensure that everyone receives the information and support they need at the point of diagnosis, regardless of where they are in the country.
 We also want to understand better how nystagmus affects people in education, employment as well as socially and emotionally.